 Soil

 If you’re worried about remembering to water your Bianca, you can reduce the amount of perlite or peat moss you add to the soil mixture.
-The plant will dry out more slowly, giving you some breathing room on remembering to water the plant.
+The plant will dry out more slowly, giving you some breathing room to remember to water the plant.

 Fertilizer